In just a week, Ukrainian refugee exodus exceeds 1 million

 They are taking in orphans and treating the sick in hospitals, including children with cancer who have been evacuated to hospitals in Poland.

-Pope Francis publicly thanked Poland for its role in helping refugees from the war in Ukraine this week, praising the country’s people for “opening your borders, your hearts, the doors of your homes.”
+Pope Francis publicly thanked Poland for its role in helping refugees, praising the country’s people for “opening your borders, your hearts, the doors of your homes.”

 Luc Dedecker drove 1,650 kilometers (1,025 miles) from his home in Belgium to Przemysl, stopping only to sleep in his car.
-He was prepared to take strangers back to his home.
+He was prepared to take strangers back to his place.

 “People need to be helped,” he said.
 He also described a profound fear of President Russian Vladimir Putin.